 Double Shared Suite Rooms (Garden or Ocean View)*: $1950

 * to receive a shared room, there must be another person also requesting a shared room, so this option will be subject to availability

 All payments for the retreat are non-refundable unless the retreat, for any reason, is cancelled.
 In the event of a cancellation, you will receive a full refund.

 Please email me to register at email@example.com.
 Please include which type of room you would like, and any other specific requests.

+Proof of vaccination is required for the retreat due to the close proximity in which we will be.
 At this time, Hawaii requires a negative Covid test within 72 hours of arriving to any of the islands.
 This may change as the months progress, but please be prepared to take this test.
 I will keep us all abreast of CDC recommended Covid protocols as we go.
 Hawaii is a very safe place to travel right now because of their strong protocols for entry.